Putin orders troop replenishment in face of Ukraine losses - NewsBreak

 The move to increase the number of troops by 137,000, or 13%, to 1.15 million by the end of the year came amid chilling developments on the ground in Ukraine:

-“Russia has put Ukraine and all Europeans one step away from a radiation disaster,” Zelenskyy said in his nightly video address.

-— The death toll from a Russian rocket attack on a train station and the surrounding area climbed to 25, Ukrainian authorities said.
-Russia said it targeted a military train and claimed to have killed more than 200 Ukrainian reservists in the attack, which took place Wednesday on Ukraine's Independence Day.
+— The death toll from a Russian rocket attack on a train station and the surrounding area on Ukraine's Independence Day climbed to 25, Ukrainian authorities said.
+Russia said it targeted a military train and claimed to have killed more than 200 Ukrainian reservists in the attack Wednesday.

 Putin's decree did not specify whether the expansion would be accomplished by widening the draft, recruiting more volunteers, or both.
 But some Russian military analysts predicted heavier reliance on volunteers because of the Kremlin's concerns about a potential domestic backlash from an expanded draft.